 Saraswati Puja, Deepavali, Navratri, Vinayaka Chaturthi, Good Friday, and Janmashtami are too celebrated with great enthusiasm.

 Dance and Dramas of Tamil Nadu are religious in character.
 Ananda Tandavam was believed to be of Lord Shiva and can be seen in the Nataraja image.

 Bharatanatyam is a classical dance that originated in Tamil Nadu.
 Bharatanatyam is considered a dance by Bharata Muni in ancient times.
 It may be the oldest classical dance tradition in India and serves the expression of Hindu religious themes and devotion.
 It is depicted by bent legs while the feet keep the rhythm, while mudras and symbolic hand movement tell a story.
 Music too was prominent in Sangam Era and was part of people living in Tamil Nadu.
 Carnatic Music is the classical music of Tamils.

 Art and Crafts

-Tamil Nadu has a rich tradition of folk arts and crafts which have been handed down from generations.
-The state produces soft muslin, fine silk, elaborate ivory work and precious gems like tortoise shells, diamonds, pearls, and rubies.
+Tamil Nadu has a rich tradition of folk arts and crafts that have been handed down from generations.
+The state produces soft muslin, fine silk, elaborate ivory work, and precious gems like tortoise shells, diamonds, pearls, and rubies.

 Many items typically found in Hindu Temples such as wooden, silver and golden chariots, wooden ornamental doors, kavachams, vahanams, bells, idols, Dwajasthambams, silver sheeting work, gold cladding work on copper sheeting work, gold/silver kavasams for deities can be found here.
 You can find Tanjore paintings, stone carvings, wood crafts and sculptures, stone-encrusted jewelry and traditional pottery.